-This course covers physical, cognitive and psychosocial changes of individuals from birth until death.
+viduals from birth until death.
 The role of the family and theories of death and mourning also are included.
 This course meets nursing program requirements and is also open to the general student population.
 This course may transfer to four-year institutions.
 Contact the transfer college to confirm course equivalency.